NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

-\paragraph{Performance measures} We report the widely used \emph{average negative log (Gaussian) predictive density (NLPD)}, minimized over the calibration parameter $c$, which we denote as $\MNLPD$.
-Additionally, following prior work \citep{khosravi2010lower,pmlr-v80-kuleshov18a,pearce2018high}, we measure the quality of UBs by contrasting their \emph{mean width} $(\MW)$ at a set of validation points $\Dval$ with their \emph{coverage probability} $(\CP)$ (i.e., the proportion of points from $\Dval$ that are covered by the UBs).
-Ideally, $\MW$ should be as small as possible, while $\CP$ should be close to its maximal value $1$.
-Clearly, $\CP$ is counter-acting $\MW$.
-Thus, we consider ROC-like curves, plotting $\MW$ against $CP$ for a range of calibration parameters $c$, and comparing the UBs based on their \emph{area under the curve (AUC)} (see \Cref{subsec:performanceMeasures} for details).
+\paragraph{Metrics} We report the \emph{average negative log (Gaussian) likelihood (NLL)}, minimized over the calibration parameter $c$, which we denote as $\MNLPD$.
+Following prior work \citep{khosravi2010lower,pmlr-v80-kuleshov18a,pearce2018high}, we further measure the quality of UBs by contrasting their \emph{mean width} $(\MW)$ with their \emph{coverage probability} $(\CP)$.
+Ideally, $\MW$ should be as small as possible, while $\CP$ should be close to $1$.
+Since $\CP$ is counter-acting $\MW$, we consider ROC-like curves, plotting $\MW$ against $CP$ for a range of calibration parameters $c$, and report the \emph{area under the curve (AUC)} (see \Cref{subsec:performanceMeasures} for details).